 Climate and Practical Preparation

-Kentucky’s climate is humid subtropical in the south and humid continental in character in the north — hot, humid summers (Louisville averages 89°F highs in July), moderate winters with occasional significant snow and ice events, and spring and fall seasons of genuine beauty, particularly in the Bluegrass region.
-Louisville typically receives 10–12 inches of snow annually, with ice storms (freezing rain on previously melted snow) being a more common winter hazard than heavy snowfall — ice storms can be more disruptive to transportation than comparable snowfall because they coat roads and trees with ice rather than leaving loose snow that can be plowed.
+Kentucky’s climate is humid subtropical in the south and humid continental in character in the north — hot, humid summers (Louisville averages 87°F highs in July), moderate winters with occasional heavy snow and ice events, and spring and fall seasons of genuine beauty, particularly in the Bluegrass region.
+Louisville typically receives 9–12 inches of snow annually, with ice storms (freezing rain on previously melted snow) being a more common winter hazard than heavy snowfall — ice storms can be more disruptive to transportation than comparable snowfall because they coat roads and trees with ice rather than leaving loose snow that can be plowed.
 Winter tires or all-season tires with good cold-weather ratings are advisable for Kentucky winters.

 Preparing for Your Move